-- 1 TBSP Lemon zest plus extra to go on top after muffins bake.
+- 1 tablespoon Lemon zest plus extra to go on top after muffins bake.

 - Preheat oven to 450F.
 Line a jumbo muffin tin with muffin liners.
 Set aside.

 - Prepare the lemon zest and lemon juice.
 Set aside.
 Wash and dry the blueberries.
-In a small bowl fold in 1 TBSP of flour.
+In a small bowl fold in 1 tablespoon of flour.
 Set aside.